BlackSound1/textual-system-monitor/README.md

 The right-hand side shows various system stats.

-- **Drive Usage**: Shows info on the current drives on your system. *This does not currently live-update*.
+- **Drive Usage**: Shows info on the current drives on your system.
-- **Memory Usage**: Shows the current status of the system's memory. *This does live-update*.
+- **Memory Usage**: Shows the current status of the system's memory.
 - **CPU Usage**: Shows the current load of each of the systems cores, as well as overall CPU load.
-                 *This does live-update*.
-- **Network Info**: Shows various network information. *This does not currently live-update*.
+- **Network Info**: Shows the status of each connected network interface.

 It might be possible to get temperature and GPU information in the future.